aleung30/UniPalProject/README.md

 **User Stories**
 - As a user, I want to be able to add a mood to the Mood Collection
 - As a user, I want to be able to view all of my moods in the Mood Collection
-- As a user, I want to be able to categorize my mood entries based on type
+- As a user, I want to be able to check if one of my mood names is already within the Mood Collection
 - As a user, I want to receive recommendations for relaxation methods based on my mood
 - As a user, I want to be able to add an accomplishment to the Accomplishment Archive
 - As a user, I want to be able to view all of my accomplishments in the Accomplishment Archive